-Fire regimes are an important ecological feature in temperate forests, often best described and informed by long-term records.
-Yet determining past fire regimes may be difficult in ecosystems with limited available fire proxies or histories, complicating our ability to contextualize modern shifts in fire against a historic or prehistoric baseline range of variability.
+The fire disturbance regime, a process affecting the structure and composition of most temperate forests, is often best described and informed by long-term records.
+Yet determining basic attributes of a fire regime, such as frequency and severity, may be difficult in ecosystems that have limited available fire proxies (such as multi-century tree-ring fire scar records or high-resolution lake sediments), complicating our ability to contextualize modern changes in fire occurrence against a historic or prehistoric baseline range of variability.
 Here, we establish long-term records of fire in coast redwood forests, an important temperate forest ecosystem with limited information on past fire regimes.
-We use radiocarbon dating and quantification of both soil macro-charcoal and soil and pyrogenic carbon in an old growth redwood stand to examine fire events in redwood forests.
-We sampled charcoal fragments, soil carbon and soil pyrogenic carbon in the Headwaters Forest Reserve, a protected fragment of old growth redwood in Humboldt County, California to investigate whether prehistoric fire events were detectible in soil archives and to inform historic ranges of variability.
+We use radiocarbon dating and quantification of both soil macro-charcoal, soil pyrogenic carbon, and soil total carbon, in the Headwaters Forest Reserve, a protected fragment of old growth redwood in Humboldt County, California.
+We investigate the multi-millennial record of fire preserved in soil charcoal and determine the amount of pyrogenic carbon stored in soils.
 Radiocarbon dates from macro-charcoal indicate fire events occurring a maximum of 6,840 calibrated years BP, predating existing records.
-Composite 14C dates show increased fire activity within the last 1,000 years in synchrony with existing dendrochronological records.
+Summed probability distributions of dates show increased fire activity within the last 1,000 years in synchrony with existing dendrochronological records.
 Soil C averaged 928 g/m2, of which a high proportion was pyrogenic C (15-30%).
-Abundant soil pyrogenic carbon and charcoal indicates that fire was a frequent feature of prehistoric coast redwood fire regimes.
+Abundant soil pyrogenic carbon and charcoal indicates that fire was a frequent feature of prehistoric coast redwood fire regimes. [sentence on mixing of surficial soils limiting the time depth of the soil C, and C burial by soil movements (colluvial hollows and fans)].
 Information from this multi-proxy reconstruction clarifies our understanding of the nature of coast redwood fires, contributing to ongoing discussions of both past and present coast redwood fire regimes.

 Introduction

-Fire as a disturbance is a key ecosystem process undergoing shifts in severity and frequency in many systems as a result of climate change.
-Characterizing shifts in modern fire regimes, however, requires an understanding of the baseline patterns of fire in a given system prior to anthropogenic warming.
+Fire as a disturbance is a key ecosystem process undergoing shifts in severity and frequency in many systems because of climate change.
+Characterizing shifts in modern fire regimes, however, requires an understanding of the baseline patterns of fire in each system prior to anthropogenic warming.
 Specifically, contextualizing fire in modern ecosystems under changing climatic and fire conditions requires the spatial and temporal insights provided by long-term (millennial-scale or longer) records of fire (Whitlock et al. 2003, Gavin et al. 2007).
 Paleoecological records of fire provide insights into the interactions of fire, vegetation and climate over longer time scales, enabling investigation of the functional mechanisms and relationships driving changes in fire regimes (Conedera et al. 2009).
 Additionally, millennial-scale fire records clarify historic and pre-historic ranges of fire variability, providing context for modern shifts in variability.
-Methods such as radiocarbon dating and pyrogenic carbon estimates may enable reconstructing fire activity in locations without reliable lacustrine depositional environments or suitable tree ring records, but also depend on access to an appropriate physical archive of soil charcoal.
-Clarifying uncertainties in millennial-scale fire patterns in ecosystems without reliable, appropriate, or accessible paleoecological archives will require insight from novel fire proxies and archives.
+Clarifying uncertainties in millennial-scale fire patterns in ecosystems without reliable, appropriate, or accessible paleoecological archives, such as lacustrine depositional environments or suitable tree ring records, will require insight from novel fire proxies and archives.
+Methods such as radiocarbon dating of soil charcoal may enable reconstructing spatially-specific fire history if there is a reliable record in soils that have little recent human disturbance.